ome/www.openmicroscopy.org/_posts/2014-10-23-common-interface.md

 very least, the binary pixel data is accessible, and the image metadata is accessible with little effort.

-Bio-Formats uses the OME Data Model as its internal specification, and cannot only read metadata from proprietary files but can write OME-XML in an OME-TIFF file.
+Bio-Formats uses the OME Data Model as its internal specification, and not only can it read metadata from proprietary files but it can also write OME-XML in an OME-TIFF file.
 Thus the OME Data Model, via Bio-Formats, is a specification for converting and also writing image data.
 Any software tool that uses Bio-Formats has access to
 [all the formats Bio-Formats supports](https://www.openmicroscopy.org/site/support/bio-formats/supported-formats.html) as well as export to OME-TIFF.